Andy4495/emulator-8-bit/README.md

 - HALT state handler in main execute method
   - Currently handled in the main emulator module, but should be part of the CPU class implementation
   - HALT should act like a breakpoint
-- Disassembler mode (in addition to emulate/run mode)
+- DONE: Disassembler mode (in addition to emulate/run mode)
 - Automated test suite
   - All valid opcodes
   - Corner cases